-Senior Counsel Hannah Smith joined Becket in 2007 following two clerkships at the U.S. Supreme Court for Justices Clarence Thomas and Samuel A. Alito, Jr.
+Senior Counsel Hannah Smith joined Becket in 2007 following US Supreme Court clerkships for Justices Clarence Thomas and Samuel Alito.

-Hannah received her B.A. from Princeton University, concentrating in the Woodrow Wilson School of Public and International Affairs.
-She graduated with honors from Brigham Young University Law School and was elected to the Order of the Coif.
-She served as Executive Editor of the BYU Law Review, as a research assistant for the BYU International Center for Law and Religion Studies, and as president of the BYU Federalist Society.
-BYU awarded her its Alumni Achievement Award for her work in the defense of religious freedom.
-Hannah also received the J. Reuben Clark Law Society’s Women-in-Law Leadership Award for her national leadership in defending religious liberty and advancing the contributions of Mormon women to the law.
+Hannah graduated from Princeton University (majoring in the Woodrow Wilson School) and BYU Law School (Order of the Coif).
+She was Law Review Executive Editor and research assistant for the International Center for Law and Religion Studies.
+Hannah received BYU’s Alumni Achievement Award and JRCLS’s Women-in-Law Leadership Award for defending religious liberty and advancing the contributions of Mormon women to the law.

 Hannah’s private practice at Williams & Connolly and Sidley Austin in Washington D.C. included the cert petition in Corporation of the Presiding Bishop v.
 First Unitarian Church (2003) and matters for BYU, the LDS Church, and the Archdiocese of Washington DC.